tuannguyendotme/flutter_todo/README.md

 - Create/edit todo
 - Delete todo by swipping
-- Mark done/undone in list
+- Mark done/not done in list
+- Filter todos by state (all/done/not done)
 - Change theme (light to dark and vice versa) at runtime
 - Enable shortcuts to create todo
 - Login/logout